 On the day of Google’s 25th birthday, we had the pleasure of hosting its global #IamRemarkable initiative, striving to empower everyone, and underrepresented groups in particular, to celebrate their...

 The College of Europe was established in 1949 in Bruges in Belgium.
 Since 1992 the College has operated on two campuses in two host countries, in Bruges (Belgium) and in Natolin (Poland).
 They are administered by their respective governing bodies, respectively under Belgian and Polish legislation.
 In all academic matters, they act under the governance of a single Academic Council.

-- The Statutes of the College of Europe Bruges Campus: Dutch - French
+- The Statutes of the College of Europe (Foundation under Belgian law): Dutch - French

 Annual Accounts of the Bruges Campus (Consult using the Company number BE0409518855)